The ZOLL Foundation

 The ZOLL Foundation is a 501 (c)(3) nonprofit organization governed by a Board of Directors, separate and distinct from ZOLL Medical Corporation.
 The Board has the responsibility of reviewing applications to identify those that are within the scope and intent of the Foundation's mission, and of determining the level of support for such projects.

-The Board is comprised of representatives of ZOLL Medical who serve on a volunteer basis, as well as independent directors.
+The Board is comprised of current and former employees of ZOLL Medical who serve on a volunteer basis, as well as independent directors.

 Ward M. Hamilton, President, ZOLL Foundation